 Short answer: I might still be getting to it, or it may not have made the cut.
-If you want to be in like Flynn, make it short and sweet and something I haven't answered already.
+If you want to hedge your bets, make it short, sweet, something I haven't answered already, and slip me a Benny.

 Long answer: Back in the day I kind of had to beg for questions.
-People would mention something in passing during a face-to-face conversation and I would write it up as if they had been sent in to be answered on the blog.
-I would pause random conversations and say "Do you mind if I use that question in my blog."
+People would mention something in passing during a face-to-face conversation, and I would write it up as if they had been sent in to be answered on the blog.
+I would pause random conversations and say, "Do you mind if I use that question in my blog."
+I would make up people's names.
 I would mine the comment sections on FB posts for anything I could respond to as if it had been sent in as a question.

 So first of all, your question might take a while to answer.
 I have a queue, but I also triage a bit too based on what seems like it fits my mood.
-It's not every day I'm ready to apply poststructural, postmodernist analysis to Ren and Stimpy, and I have to be in a mood to really fire back at some of the hate mail with panache.
+It's not every day I'm ready to apply post-structuralist, postmodernist analysis to Ren and Stimpy, and I have to be in a mood to really fire back at some of the hate mail with panache.
+Sometimes I just want to tell you where the comma goes and go play some Horizon: Zero Dawn.

 Here's a helpful little flowchart for you if you're hoping to get your question answered on the blog.